9Din/omni_Lighting_Control/README.md

 - Requires Omniverse Kit >= 108

 ### Test in Omniverse

-1.Window > Extensions
+1. `Window` > `Extensions`
-2.☰ > Settings
+2. ☰ > Settings
-3.✚ Add _install\windows-x86_64\release folder to the Extension Search Paths 4.The user extension should appear on the left 5.Autoload needs to be checked for the FileFormat plugin to be correctly loaded at USD Runtime.
+3. ✚ Add `_install\windows-x86_64\release` folder to the Extension Search Paths
+4. The user extension should appear on the left
+5. `Autoload` needs to be checked for the FileFormat plugin to be correctly loaded at USD Runtime.

 ```
         git clone https://github.com/9Din/omni_Lighting_Control.git